golang-leipzig/state-of-go-in-2022/Slides.md

 This list is probably no surprise for most longer term Go developers, since those packages exist since quite some time and their popularity hasn't changed much.

-But, please be aware that you can come a long way without needing any dependencies just using Go's standard library!
+But, please be aware that you can come a long way without needing any third party dependencies!

 Also, if you need to choose a dependency make sure that it's somehow compatible with standard libraries interface's (e.g. the ubiquitous `http.Handler` or `io.Reader` and `io.Writer`).

 Onboarding new developers will be much easier then, since they don't have to learn new paradigms just to do the same thing.
-Also, it will help when needing to replace a dependency, since a bit compatibility is ensured.
+Also, it will help when needing to replace a dependency, since a bit of compatibility is guaranteed.

 ## Packaging